 - A. RSF zone.
 The following standards apply to all development in the RSF zone: - No dwelling structures shall have visible, unclosable openings, which allow penetration of air, outside elements, or animals into the structure's interior, except for screened-in porches. - 2.
 All dwelling structures shall be placed on a basement foundation, concrete pad or piers, or other permanent foundation and secured, anchored, or tied down in accordance with the current International Building Code and all other applicable FHA requirements. - 3.
 See article 5 for additional development standards.

-FINDING: As no development is proposed, compliance with this Section will be reviewed once development is proposed.
-This criterion is not applicable.
+FINDING: No other development is proposed.
+Compliance with this section will be evaluated once development is proposed.
+These criteria are not applicable.

 ARTICLE 5 - DEVELOPMENT STANDARDS